 Whatever your individual circumstances, it is most likely that we have each been raised under a social system known as “patriarchy”.
 This word is polarizing for some but, because it names the current reality, it is important.
 Patriarchy is defined by Wikipedia as “one where males hold primary power in most social, family, religious and economic roles and retain control over the majority of money, property and resources.”
 Most contemporary societies on earth today are patriarchal even if not explicitly defined as such by their own constitutions and laws.

 This intimate and facilitated conversation will focus on how patriarchy has affected you personally.
 In what ways has it shaped you, limited you, provided you freedom, or distorted the human being you really are and your possibilities for intimate connections with others?

 There will be no pointing fingers in this dialogue and no expected outcomes – just an opportunity to authentically connect and expand our awareness and understanding of ourselves and each other.

 The dialogue process typically will begin with a meal together, an opportunity to break bread with some warm-up questions to get to know each other.
 We will then move into smaller, circulating rounds with different questions and different people, ending with one large circle for a final facilitated conversation.
 The discussion topics will vary with the group but may include:

 How have you personally been affected by gender?
-Is there a story or event in your life that really captures how gender has impacted you?
+Is there a story or event in your life that captures its impact on you?